Vinelab/bowler/README.md

 > Or inject the Publisher as seen [here](### Producer).

 As you might have noted, here we instantiate a `Publisher` not a `Producer` object.
-Publishers holds the default Pub/Sub **exchange** setup.
+Publisher is a Producer specification, it holds the default Pub/Sub **exchange** setup.
+Mocking the Publisher should be made partial for testing.

+#### 2. Consume the Message
+In your Consumer:

-#### 2. Register the queue and generate it's message handler
+##### i.
+Register the queue and generate it's message handler
-From the command line use the `bowler:subscribe` command.
+In your Consumer; from the command line use the `bowler:subscribe` command.

 `php artisan bowler:subscribe reporting ReportingMessage --expressive`